 Some factors that help personalize treatment plans are related to an individual.
 For example, some treatments are chosen based on whether or not a woman has entered menopause.

 Most factors that help personalize treatment however, are related to the breast cancer itself.
 Breast cancers differ in many ways, especially at the molecular (cell) level.
 These factors related to the tumor give information on prognosis and help personalize treatment to give the most benefit to each person.

 Although treatment is becoming more personalized, we cannot predict how any one person will respond to a certain treatment.
 Treatment is personalized based upon the groups a person belongs to (such as people with HER2/neu-positive (HER2-positive) breast cancers) rather than to a specific person.

 The results of clinical trials show us which therapies are most effective in which groups of people.
 If a certain therapy is effective in a group you belong to, then your treatment plan can be personalized to include that therapy.
 For example, clinical trials have shown the targeted therapy trastuzumab (Herceptin) lowers the risk of recurrence of HER2-positive breast cancers.
 If your tumor is HER2-positive, then your treatment plan is usually personalized to include trastuzumab.

 Learn more about factors that affect treatment and prognosis.

 Information related to your breast cancer diagnosis helps personalize your treatment plan.
 When breast cancer is diagnosed, a pathologist studies some of the tumor tissue under a microscope and runs some tests on the tissue.
 The pathologist’s findings describe your final diagnosis and features of the tumor such as size, type and grade.
-Beyond these basic tumor features, many factors related to the tumor help plan your treatment.
-For example:

-All tumors are tested for certain characteristics that guide treatment.
+Beyond basic tumor features, many factors related to the tumor help plan your treatment.
+For example, all tumors are tested for certain characteristics that guide treatment.
 These include:

 Sometimes the genetic profile of a tumor can help guide treatment.